Cancer misdiagnosis: what is it and how can I make a claim?

 Cancer misdiagnosis is believed to be on the rise.
-According to an All Can report, 4 in 10 patients receive the wrong diagnosis before they are correctly diagnosed.
-Whilst the NHS reportedly completes two million urgent cancer tests a year, and the majority of these are successful in identifying cancer, unfortunately sometimes delays, mistakes and misdiagnosis can occur.
+According to an All Can report, 4 in 10 patients receive the wrong diagnosis of cancer before they are correctly diagnosed.
+Whilst the NHS reportedly completes two million urgent cancer tests a year, and the majority of these are successful in identifying cancer, unfortunately, sometimes cancer misdiagnosis and delays can still occur.

 Cancer is a devastating disease.
-But it can have an even greater impact when your treatment is delayed, doctors misinterpret your results or you receive substandard care.
-If you have experienced any of this during your treatment, then you could be entitled to make a claim.
+But it can have an even greater impact when your treatment is delayed, doctors misinterpret your results, or you receive substandard care.
+If you have experienced any of this during your treatment, then you could be entitled to make a cancer misdiagnosis claim.

 What are cancer compensation claims?

 Making a claim can seem overwhelming, especially when you are already dealing with cancer.
-However, medical negligence lawyers can manage the claim for you.
+However, specialist cancer misdiagnosis lawyers can manage the claim for you.
+Simply contact Patient Claim Line, who will guide you through the process step by step.

 Cancer misdiagnosis occurs when a medical professional delivers the wrong cancer diagnosis.
 This could mean that they diagnose your cancer symptoms as another illness or miss your symptoms entirely.
 For example, throat cancer may have similar symptoms to tonsillitis.

-There are 200 types of cancer and many of them have similar symptoms with other illnesses, so in some cases, medical professionals may misdiagnose your symptoms.
+There are 200 types of cancer and many of them have similar symptoms to other illnesses, so there is a risk of being wrongly diagnosed with cancer.

 Bowel cancer misdiagnosis